 Gary Dalkin draws out the very best in your story, offering constructive feedback without interfering with an individual voice, or style.
 With his wealth of knowledge and experience, you’ll notice the effect his input has on your writing.
 His shrewd eye for detail in prose and storytelling is tuned in exactly to the action and potential impact of your plot.
 Gary’s not just great to work with but also inspires and helps you go beyond your comfort zone.

-I have used Gary Dalkin’s editing services for two of my latest novels so far.
+I have used Gary Dalkin’s editing services for five of my latest novels so far.
 I have found him to be very pleasant, efficient and professional to work with.
 I have found him to be especially useful about helping me with details about life in England during the 1960s and 1970s – the period that my novel, Daggers in Men’s Smiles (not yet published) covered.
 This is because I’m an ex-pat and wasn’t living in England during this period.
 His detailed knowledge of this period certainly added to the credibility of my writing.

 This of course was in addition to his tidying up my somewhat casual use of punctuation and grammar and some of my long, rambling and over-written sentences.
 Not only did he check the ms very thoroughly, but he also made several very positive suggestions on how I could improve my novel.
 I will certainly use his editorial services and expertise in the future.

 Having become frustrated by a number of copy editors and proofreaders, working with Gary was nothing short of a wonderful experience.
 He is both extremely proficient at identifying both broad structural issues and simple errors, his keen eye spotting the smallest grammatical problems.
 He does not shy away from pointing out ways in which improvements can be made, and at no point did I feel that his suggestions were incorrect.